 - By discussing the content I’m reading.
 That discussion takes place through blog comments, on Twitter, or via a note in my Google Reader shared items.
 Or it takes place as I sort of “re-blog” it with a twist of my own put on it.

 - By contacting people.
-This is where I get really thrilled.
-I read a tweet, click a profile link, find a phone number, and call the person who just tweeted about their cat dying so I express my condolences.
-This shocks people because most of us choose to stay behind the screen at a safe and somewhat anonymous distance.
+Most of us choose to stay behind the screen at a safe and somewhat anonymous distance.
 If that’s you, you’ve missed the point of “social.”

 The social web opens the communication lines.
 We have access to new people.
 We are noticeable in ways never possible before.
 And we’re conversing with strangers who seem a little less strange with each point of contact.